Carex granularis (Limestone Meadow Sedge)

 Carex granularis is one of the two members of the Granulares section in Minnesota, the other is Carex crawei.
 C. granularis is distinguished from other Carex species by the combination of: clump forming, usually densely so, 3 to 6 spikes, terminal spike all staminate, the uppermost 1 or 2 pistillate spikes crowding the staminate spike and may over-top it, perigynia usually 2.2 to 3.1 mm long (occasionally to 4 mm), several-veined, a minute beak that is straight or bent, 3-sided achenes, red-spotted or tinged on sheaths, scales and/or perigynia.
 It is, however, a rather variable species and features such as perigynia shape, red coloring and prominence of veins may not be consistent.
 The “spotting” on sheaths, perigynia and scales in particular may look like a large splotch or the brownish tinging seen on other species rather than scattered red dots across the surface, so its usefulness as a diagnostic trait in the field is not entirely clear.
 Also note that the 1 cm maximum leaf width listed in several references seems understated for basal leaves and vegetative shoots.

 C. granularis resembles several other sedges, most notably members of the Griseae section, which have indented veins on mature perigynia where C. granularis veins are raised.
 It also resembles members of the Laxiflorae section, which have similarly shaped perigynia, especially Carex blanda, which is most often found in shaded woodlands, its perigynia are more tapering at the base, have more veins (best seen when dry) and beaks that are consistently and more strongly bent.
-C. crawei is most easily differentiated from C. granularis by having a pistillate spike at the base of the stem where C. granularis spikes are all in the upper stem.
+C. crawei is most easily differentiated from C. granularis by having a pistillate spike at the base of the stem and the uppermost pistillate spike usually well-separated from the staminate spike, where C. granularis spikes are all in the upper stem and the uppermost 2 or 3 spikes are all crowded at the stem tip.

 Please visit our sponsors